Nehemiah Bourne: Career

-Bourne followed his father into the family business and was part of a close-knit group of Puritan merchants and shipowners, among them future Parliamentarian soldier, sailor and political radical, Thomas Rainsborough.
+Like his father, Bourne was part of a close-knit group of Puritan merchants and shipowners, among them future Parliamentarian soldier, sailor and political radical, Thomas Rainsborough.
 The period of Personal Rule exercised by Charles I from 1629 to 1640 led many Puritans to emigrate to New England, including Bourne.
-In 1638, he journeyed to Massachusetts in a ship owned by the Rainsborough family, and established a ship-building company in Boston.
+In 1638, he journeyed in a ship owned by the Rainsborough family to Massachusetts, where he established a ship-building company.

-The First English Civil War began in August 1642, and in the winter of 1643/1644, Bourne travelled to England where he was appointed major in a regiment of infantry raised by Thomas Rainsborough for the Eastern Association.
+The First English Civil War began in August 1642, and in late 1643 Bourne travelled to England, where he was appointed major in a regiment of infantry raised by Thomas Rainsborough for the Eastern Association.
 Several members of this unit were returned emigrants like Bourne, among them Israel Stoughton, John Leverett, a future Governor of Massachusetts, and Stephen Winthrop, son of John Winthrop, the current governor.
-In October 1644, he took part in a daring operation led by Rainsborough to expel a Royalist garrison from Crowland Abbey, before resigning his commission in early 1645 and returning to Boston.

-One reason for doing so may have been his Anabaptist beliefs or sympathies, which he shared with Thomas Rainsborough.
+In October 1644, Bourne took part in an operation to expel a Royalist garrison from Crowland Abbey, but resigned his commission in early 1645, and returned to Boston.
+This may have been due to his Anabaptist sympathies, which he shared with Rainsborough and Leverett.
 Viewed as dangerous radicals by mainstream Protestants, including the moderate Presbyterians who dominated Parliament and had to approve the appointment of officers to the New Model Army, Anabaptists were widely persecuted in both Europe and the North American colonies.
-These factors may have influenced both Bourne and Leverett, who returned to Boston at the same time.
-The two men campaigned for John Winthrop to amend Massachusetts laws banning Anabaptists; after these efforts failed, in December 1646 Bourne sailed for England with his family, this time permanently.
+Leverett returned to Boston at the same time, where the two campaigned for amendments to Massachusetts laws that banned Anabaptists.
+When these efforts failed, Bourne sailed for England with his family in December 1646.